 Along with their traditional notion of Judaism, the immigrants from Eastern Europe brought with them a solid sense of their own ethnicity.
 In the old country, whether it was Russia, Poland, or Lithuania, Jews identified themselves as Jews rather than Russians, Poles, or Lithuanians.
 Despite having lived in a country for centuries, they had their own national culture, language, and society.
 This cultural phenomenon—Yiddishkeit, the Yiddish word for “Jewishness”—would not so easily dissipate in the New World.
 While Jewish religious practice was rapidly democratizing, secularizing, Americanizing, and undergoing schisms into different movements, Jewish ethnic, political, and cultural identity persisted through the immigrant era and into the succeeding generations.

 On a grassroots level, this ethnicization may be traced all the way back to early American Jews such as Mordecai Manuel Noah, a journalist, public speaker, and proto-Zionist.
-The first institutional expression of ethnicization came at the height of the mid-nineteenth century German Jewish immigration.
+The first institutional expression of ethnicization came at the height of the mid-19th century German Jewish immigration.
 In 1843, the first ethnic Jewish organization was founded in New York City.
-B’nai B’rith, or “sons of the covenant,” began as a fraternal club offering its membership a Jewish alternative to the synagogue.
+B’nai B’rith, or “Sons of the Covenant,” began as a fraternal club offering its membership a Jewish alternative to the synagogue.
 But in the main, German Jews continued to support their Reform temples, and, as they further Americanized, to identify themselves as Jews only in a religious sense.
 If not for the mass immigration between 1881 and 1914, they may well have forgotten their roots as a people altogether.
 But the arrival of the immigrants was a clear reminder that they had ethnic ties beyond their fellow German-Americans.

 Eastern European immigrants had no such ambivalence.
 Their self-understanding as a people was expressed in innumerable Jewish ethnic organizations and secular institutions.
 The best known of these was the Landsmanshaft, a mutual benefit society formed by “landsmen,” or neighbors from the same area in the old country.
 Hundreds of such informal groups sprouted up during the immigrant period in North America, laying the foundation for more formal Jewish organizations such as free loan societies, trade unions, Yiddish organizations, cousin clubs, insurance and burial collectives, and synagogues.